katzgrau/wp-notfound-org/README.md

 If everyone installed this plugin, that would be a lot of eyeballs helping find missing kids.

+## Installing

+Hopefully this plugin will be approved by Wordpress.org soon., so it'll go into their repository.
+Until then, you can always [grab the zip file](https://github.com/katzgrau/wp-notfound-org/zipball/master) and upload it to your server.

 ## Contributing

 Contributions are very welcome!
 I'll review and merge any pull requests as soon as I can.